 Getting his start in the luxury fashion world selling hand-painted scarves 20 years ago, Kevin’s line today includes handmade decorative pillows, bedding, curtains, scarves, throws, and more.
 He employs a studio of artists who help create some of the most elegantly unique, plush, and beautiful textiles in the industry, most recently designing a line of rugs for Capel Rugs.
 Everyone from NYC art lovers to interior designers are gaga over his beautiful artistry, and his following continues to grow among those that appreciate the finest fibers, handmade craftsmanship, and dynamic design sense.

 Kevin began what would become Kevin O’Brien Studio over twenty years ago alone in a drafty old barn.
 However, as his business has grown he has developed a great knack for hiring talented artists and designers.
-The KOB team consists of a diverse group of strong minded, creative people, most of whom completed their college educations at surrounding art schools, including the Philadelphia Academy of Fine Arts, Moore College of Art and Design, and the Art Institute of Philadelphia.
+The KOB team consists of a diverse group of strong minded, creative people, most of whom completed their college educations at surrounding art schools, including the Pennsylvania Academy of Fine Arts, Moore College of Art and Design, and the Art Institute of Philadelphia.
 Due to the creative minds that make up the KOB crew, the products are the result of many peoples efforts.
 No matter how busy the studio gets, they work together like a well oiled machine.

 ABOUT THE PHILADELPHIA STUDIO

 The company began with Kevin, some fabric, and a barn outside of Philadelphia that he used to call his studio.
 After securing an account with Barney’s selling hand painted scarves, Kevin moved his production studio to a loft in Old City, Philadelphia, which was the company home for many years to come.
 In 2012, after much company growth, Kevin O’Brien Studio moved to their permanent home, located in the heart of South Philly.